+There was one lost time injury during the period.
 There were no reportable environmental compliance events during the period.

 16. Accounting Policies - Changes and Issuances

 Certain pronouncements have been issued by the IASB or the IFRIC that are effective for accounting periods on or after January 1, 2022.
 The Corporation has reviewed these updated standards and has determined that none of these updates are applicable or consequential to the Corporation and have been excluded from discussion within these Interim Financial Statements.